DND CP Program outcome data are available upon request.

 - Objective 3: Eighty percent or more of the CP graduates, who respond to the 1-year post-graduation survey, will report satisfaction with preparation provided by the DND for their first professional position.

-- Objective 4: At least 80% of program CP students complete program/degree requirements within 4.5 years (150% of the program length).
+- Objective 4: At least 80% or more of program CP students complete program/degree requirements within 4.5 years (150% of the program length).

 - Objective 5: Of CP graduates who seek employment, 100% percent are employed in nutrition and dietetics or related fields within 12 months of graduation.